ccie16798/subnettools/README.md

 FEATURES
 ========
-Subnettools is a sotfware intending to help networ engineers manipulating route table and extract information from it; subnettools has :
+Subnettools is a sotfware intending to help network engineers manipulate large route tables and extract information from it; subnettools has :
 - native IPv6 & IPv4 support
 - IPv4 & IPv6 address information (known subnet membership, decoding of embedded IPs like Teredo)